-Under securities law, no director, officer or other employee or contingent worker of CIBC may discuss, disclose or share material information about CIBC that has not been released to the public.
+Under securities law, no CIBC director, officer or team member may discuss, disclose or share material information about CIBC that has not been released to the public.
 This prohibited activity is commonly referred to as "tipping".
 Tipping is prohibited so that everyone in the market has equal access to, and opportunity to act on, material information about a company.